brianwmorgan/flashcard-app/README.md

 # Flip and Flourish | Flashcard Study Aid

-Flip and Flourish is a live study aid application.
+Flip and Flourish is a frontend study aid application.
 It allows a user to create, edit, study, and delete decks of flashcards.

 ## Technology